Sajiiidddd/Deep-Learning/README.md

 # **Deep Learning Lab Practicals**

-This repository contains lab practicals from the **Deep Learning** course at [Your Institution Name].
+This repository contains lab practicals from the **Deep Learning** course at ADYPU-SOE.
 The projects cover key topics in deep learning, including logistic regression, cost and loss functions, development of Convolutional Neural Networks (CNNs), and more.

 ## **Folder Structure**